 The Secure Income Annuity does best what its name implies – generate a secure income for retirement.
 The longer you (or your co-covered person) live, the greater the benefit of this annuity.

-For someone strictly looking for guaranteed income with no market risk, and is willing to have long term returns in the 3% to 5% range, this is actually one of the leading fixed index annuities on the market for that purpose.
-I’m still not sure all agents know what the real returns are though, and some might significantly over-promise what’s realistic – so be especially wary of anyone who suggests this annuity will work better than how I illustrated it here.
+For someone strictly looking for guaranteed income with no market risk and willing to have long term returns in the 3% to 5% range, this is actually one of the leading fixed index annuities on the market for that purpose.
+I’m still not sure all agents know what the real returns are, though.
+Some might significantly over-promise what’s realistic, so be especially wary of anyone who suggests this annuity will work better.

 If the agents are being upfront and honest, you’ll notice their explanations match very closely (if not exactly) as described in this review.
 When that happens, you have an agent you can trust.